tobias-z/soft-algorithms/graph-project/README.md

 The assignment can be found [here](./documents/Graph Project.pdf)

+The web app is deployed at: https://graph.tobiasz.dk and the server is deployed at https://graph-api.tobiasz.dk

 ## Data

 Data was created as if it would be coming from a source not necessarily created for graphs.
 It is put into a relational database (Postgres), and then later transformed into a graph.